platysma/hass-vienna-smartmeter/README.md

 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Vienna Smart Meter"

-## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 ## Credits